tomoyanonymous/rtpsendreceive/ReadMe.md

 ## notes & todos

 - Currently number of channels are fixed by an attribute "channels", an auto-adaptation depending on input channels is not available due to a limitation of min-api.
 - A codec is fixed to Linear PCM 16bit(Big Endian).
-For future, FLAC and Opus will be implemented.
+For future, Opus will be added.
-- mc.rtpreceiver~ will cause freeze Max when DSP is started before sender starts streaming (polling packets is blocking function)

 ## Download